LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-relevant-codebases.md

 There are three dimensions to codebases relevant to LumoSQL:

-1. Code that is a derivitive of SQLite code adding a feature or improvement, and
+1. Code that is a derivative of SQLite code adding a feature or improvement, and
 2. Code that has nothing to do with SQLite but implements an interesting database feature we want to use in LumoSQL
 3. Code that supports the development of LumoSQL such as testing, benchmarking or analysing relevant codebases